cgonc/BLOG/blogv1/_posts/plnotes/2015-01-06-one-of-type-in-java.markdown

 ---
 layout: post
-title:  "005.
-Implementing One-of-type in Java"
+title:  "Implementing One-of-type in Java"
 date:   2015-01-06 16:40:05
 categories: Programming-Languages
 ---
 <p align="justify">
 In object oriented programming one of types can be implemented using subclassing.
-Consider this very simple scala function.
+Consider this very simple Scala function.
+The return type of the max function is a one-of-type.
+It can be either none or an integer depending whether there is a maximum or not.
 </p>
 {% highlight  scala%}
 def max(xs: List[Int]): Option[Int] = {